Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Mars First Logistics

-Here you assemble rovers and mars-copters as if from LEGO bricks to complete delivery during the colonization of the Red Planet.
+Here you assemble rovers and mars rovers as if from LEGO bricks to complete delivery during the colonization of the Red Planet.
 The physics in the game is as realistic as possible.
 But the atmosphere is absolutely unrealistic, even absurd.
 It's somewhat reminiscent of Bad Piggies, only in 3D.
 Hauling oranges across Mars?
 Are you serious?
-Mars First Logistics will smile and say, "Seriously."
+Mars First Logistics will smile and say: "Seriously."

-You combine servos, springs, rocket engines, and manipulators—as your imagination and moment of insight suggest.
-At the same time, the cargo itself often becomes the main test: it can melt, crumble, explode, or have such a shape that it can only be secured with a whole stabilization mechanism.
-Everything must be taken into account: an unbalanced structure will overturn, fly into the sky, or simply fall apart.
-But the game does not punish for failures—restarting the mission takes a second, and you immediately want to try a new scheme.
+You combine servos, springs, rocket engines, and manipulators — as your imagination and moment of insight suggest.
+At the same time, the cargo itself often becomes the main test: it can melt, crumble, explode, or have such a shape that it can only be fixed with the help of a whole stabilization mechanism.
+Everything needs to be taken into account: an unbalanced structure will overturn, fly into the sky, or simply fall apart.
+But the game does not punish for failures — restarting the mission takes a second, and you immediately want to try a new scheme.

-Important point: progress in the game not only unlocks new details, but also changes the landscape.
+Important point: progress in the game not only opens up new details, but also changes the landscape.
 Built roads, monorails, and stations remain on the map, turning initially chaotic trips into an ordered logistics system.

-Players are mostly delighted—especially those who like to solve problems through experiments.
+Players are mostly delighted — especially those who like to solve problems through experiments.
 Many say that the game takes them back to childhood.
 Just like when you assemble something from a construction set and sincerely believe that it will fly.
-The cooperative mode is especially great.
+The cooperative mode is especially cool.
 Alas, it is less interesting to play outside the campaign.
-But Mars First Logistics is a rare case where the process is more important than the goal.
+But Mars First Logistics is a rare case when the process is more important than the goal.

 Image belongs to Shape Shop and Outersloth.